amirsaberi/freeradius-cisco-avpair/README.md

 # Extract user device information from Cisco AVPair

-This is the guide for extracting user device information from a Cisco Radius request packet.
+This is the guide for extracting user device information from a Cisco Radius request packet for put to the database.

 # Tested on